Irish neutrality during World War II: Prelude to war

-Ports and Trade
+Ports and trade

-At the outbreak of the war, Ireland was isolated.
-Shipping had been neglected since independence.
-Foreign ships, on which Ireland had hitherto depended, were less available.
-Neutral American ships refused to enter the "war zone".
+Ireland was isolated at the outbreak of the war.
+Shipping had been neglected since the Irish independence.
+Foreign ships, on which Ireland had hitherto depended, were less available; and neutral American ships refused to enter the "war zone".
 There were 56 Irish ships when the war started; and 15 more were purchased or leased during the conflict; 20 were lost.
 In his Saint Patrick's Day address in 1940, Taoiseach Éamon de Valera, lamented:

 The diminutive Irish Mercantile Marine continued essential overseas trading.
 This period was referred to as "The Long Watch" by Irish mariners.
 They sailed unarmed and usually alone, flying the Irish tricolour.
 They identified themselves as neutrals with bright lights and by painting the tricolour and EIRE in large letters on their sides and decks, despite this, twenty percent of seamen were killed in the war.
 Allied convoys often could not stop to pick up survivors.
 Irish mariners would rescue seafarers from both sides, but they were attacked by both, predominantly by the Axis powers.
 With the work of the seaman the imports reached their destination and exports, mainly food supplies for Great Britain, were delivered.
 521 lives were saved.

 In addition, some British ships were repaired in Irish shipyards.